Shipping in Canada: Your 2025 Guide to Stress-Free, Efficient Logistics

 Trade Agreements and International Partnerships

-Canada’s shipping and trade rely heavily on participation in global agreements and partnerships with international counterparts.
+Shipping in Canada and trade rely heavily on participation in global agreements and partnerships with international counterparts.
 Several major trade deals have helped expand opportunities for Canadian shipping.
 These are some significant international trade agreements benefiting Canadian shipping.

 • NAFTA: The North American Free Trade Agreement eliminated tariffs on most goods traded between Canada, the U.S., and Mexico.
 This opened up one of the cheapest shipping lanes and increased trade volumes between the three countries.